The practicum is the centerpiece of our graduate program, providing practical experience

 Practicum Report Policy

-Upon successful completion of practicum responsibilities, all graduate students are
+completion of practicum responsibilities, all graduate students are required to submit

-which documents the assignment experience and its outcomes.
-Information on the production
+the assignment experience and its outcomes.
+Information on the production of the

 Due dates for a practicum report draft and submission of the final, approved report

 should be set by the advising committee chair.
-Normally, a draft should be distributed
+At a minimum, a full draft should be

-to the graduate student’s full advising committee.
-All committee members must approve
+distributed to the graduate student’s full advising committee at least six weeks before

-Graduate Coordinator or the Department Chair, who will place the report on file in
+supervisor, and the Anthropology Graduate Coordinator, who will place the report on

 Practicum Report Structure